Updated: Jul 8

 Lapel mics are small and discreet microphones designed to pick up close audio sources while minimising background noises.
 Their size means they can hidden easily, often under a shirt or a collar.

 The transmitter then sends the audio from your lapel mic straight to the receiver, which can be connected to either your camera or your phone.

 The two devices pair very easily, and soon you’ll have clear audio recorded perfectly alongside your video - no need for syncing later on.

 One of the best parts of the Wireless Go is that the transmitter itself can act as a microphone.
 If you need to capture audio in a pinch without the time to set up lapels, you can clip it directly to collar or hide it out of sight from the camera and you’re ready for action!

-In our 1-day videography course you can practice using these types of sound recorders to see the impact it makes on your video.
+In our 1-day videography course in Sydney & Brisbane you can practice using these types of sound recorders to see the impact it makes on your video.
 This can help you decide if you want to make the investment for your videos.
-Our Brisbane video courses also allow you to practice with other video equipment and learn the skills to film and edit your own videos.
-Read more about our videography courses.
+Our videography courses also allow you to practice with other video equipment to learn how to film and edit your own videos.

-Here’s a great video showing just some of the ways you can use the Wireless Go to get better audio for your productions:
+Just as a final plug for the Rode Wireless Go, here's a great video showing just some of the ways you can use the amazing gadget to get better audio for your productions.

 InFocus Video Workshops offer short videography courses in Sydney and Brisbane, delivered at your workplace and personalised to you.
 Over 150+ students ⭐⭐⭐⭐⭐